GameStop slides, silver spree stalls as retail traders run out of road

 QUICKSILVER

-One big drag on prices was an overnight margin hike on silver by the Chicago Mercantile Exchange, which makes speculative trade using derivatives more expensive.
+One big drag on silver prices was an overnight margin hike on contracts for the metal by the Chicago Mercantile Exchange, which makes speculative trade using derivatives more expensive.

-The unit price of Australia’s ETF Securities’ Physical Silver fund fell 1% in Sydney after drawing a record A$76 million ($58 million) in inflows on Monday.
-Small silver miners, which had leapt, also retraced some of their gains.
+The U.S. iShares Silver Trust ETF, the largest silver-backed ETF, fell 5% before the trading bell a day after posting its biggest one-day gain in more than five months.

+The ETF added about 20 million ounces of silver to its holdings on Monday following a record inflow of about 34 million ounces on Friday, taking its total to about 621 million ounces.

 “It is slowing down a bit,” said Gregor Gregersen, founder of Silver Bullion, a dealer in Singapore, after a wild 24 hours where he said sales exceeded average monthly levels from 2018 and orders above S$35,000 ($26,300) arrived every three minutes.